Liyara/Tracker/README.md

 [osu!
 Tracker](#osu!)

 ## osu!
-The osu! tracking module tracks information about user scores, you can tell Tracker which players' scores you;d like to track, as well as how far into their top plays to check.
+The osu! tracking module tracks information about user scores, you can tell Tracker which players&apos scores you&apos;d like to track, as well as how far into their top plays to check.

 ### Commands
 `!track-osu <"user name" [limit]> ...`